What are MMS

 - MMS reduce the risk of a child being born pre-term by 8%.
 Among pregnant, underweight women, the risk decreases by 16%.

-MMS have also been proven safe and are now available at cost parity with IFA.
+MMS have also been proven safe and are now available at the same cost as IFA at approximately a penny a dose.
 Given the added benefits, this makes MMS more cost-effective and a better option than IFA.

 Good Nutrition is Fundamental